hishamarashini/pp3_last/README.md

 ### X||O GAME

 The X,O game is a Python terminal game which runs in mock terminal on Heroku.
-Played on a three-by-three grid by player with a computer who alternately place the marks X and O in one of the nine spaces in the grid.
+Played on a three-by-three grid by player with a computer who alternately place the marks X and O in one of the nine numbers in the grid.

 ![img](images/responsiv22.png)

 #### How to play
-The player start with choosing number from the grid marking the spaces in a three-by-three grid with X and the computer will mark the O in random.
+The player start with choosing number from the grid marking the spaces in a three-by-three grid with "X" and the computer will mark the "O" in random.
-The player who succeeds in placing three of their marks in a horizontal, vertical, or diagonal row is the winner.
+The one who succeeds in placing three of their marks in a horizontal, vertical, or diagonal row is the winner.

 #### Features
 * Existing Feature